FixWillpower.com helps you get the results you want

-FixWillpower is a site where I collect and share ideas on how to improve your willpower.
-Willpower is the key to do all the things we should do and avoid the things that are bad for us.
-More willpower will lead us to a healthier and happier life.
+FixWillpower is a site where I share ideas on how to improve your willpower.
+Willpower is the key to do all the things we should do.
+On the flip side, it helps avoid the things bad for us.
+More willpower leads to a healthier and happier life.

-In the last few years, I have focused on motivation, willpower and positive psychology.
-I am interested why we act the way we do and how to make ourselves to do the right thing that improves our quality of life.
+In the last few years, I have focused on motivation, willpower, and positive psychology.
+I am interested in why we act the way we do and how to make ourselves to do the right thing that improves our quality of life.
 I look into psychological research and share the results of the studies that help you (and me) to achieve the results we want.

-All my career I have built my businesses.
+All my career, I have built my businesses.
 I believe in stepping up and taking action to get the results you want.
 In my view, entrepreneurship gives you the freedom to do the things you want, but you have to have the motivation and willpower to wade through the hard parts and not relax your grip too much when things are going very well.
 I will share the latest research about businesses and my own experiences that may help you avoid wasting time and repeating the mistakes that countless others have already made.

 Management and leadership

-Writing – School system taught me that writing sucks.
+The school system taught me that writing sucks.
 And I sucked at writing, too.
 I wrote only if I really had to and there was no way around it.
-School work, exams, proposals, etc. Painful and joyless are two words that described writing for me.
+School, work, exams, proposals, etc. Painful and joyless are two words that described writing for me.
 At some point, I understood that writing is the must-have skill if I want to succeed in almost anything that makes use of your brain.

-Public speaking – another form of expression I was terrified of.
+Another form of expression I was terrified of.
 Standing up in front of an audience and talking to them.
 Public speaking is a form of torture for many people.
 Surely they will all laugh.
 It took me a lot of practice and conditioning to get over the anxiety of public speaking.

-Smoking – I smoked for 15 years.
+I smoked for 15 years.
 About 15 cigarettes per day.
 Then I quit on February 21, 2005.
 I think this is one of the hardest things I have ever done.
 I wrote about the experience here, and you may find some pointers there that help you quit.

-I will write about these and other experiences in FixWillpower.
+I will write about these, and other experiences in FixWillpower.
 Hopefully, you will get something out of it that helps you to increase your happiness and wellbeing.